cmayron/Legal-Calculus/README.md

 ---

 ## 📘 How to Use This Repository

+This repository was built in real time through practical use, iterative learning, and problem-solving inside complex legal workflows—not as a polished curriculum or pre-planned software project.
+As a result, some materials may appear fragmented, repetitive, experimental, or unevenly organized.
+That reflects how LCES was developed: from real-world necessity first, and formal structure later.
+The repository therefore functions both as an archive of working development and as a living educational system being progressively refined.

 it an archive that you search then upload to the Architect Ai

 1. **Initialize LCES** using the Startup Block.